 Celtics point guard Kyrie Irving may call comparison “a thief of joy,” but when a superstar leaves a team for its conference rival in an epic blockbuster trade, identifying differences (and similarities) between his play before and after the move seems only natural — no matter what Irving or Theodore Roosevelt think.

-When asked if he could have made the same passes he’s making now with the Celtics in previous seasons as a member of the Cavaliers, Irving said, “It’s kind of hard to compare it because I feel like my role was probably a little different last year.”
+Asked if he could have made the same passes he’s making now with the Celtics in previous seasons with the Cleveland Cavaliers, Irving said, “It’s kind of hard to compare it because I feel like my role was probably a little different last year.”

 Although he didn’t elaborate on the specifics, Irving alluded to the obvious: Things have changed.
-After six seasons in Cleveland, the four-time All-Star is playing on a much younger team in Boston.
+After six seasons in Cleveland, the four-time All-Star is playing with a much younger team in Boston.
 The average age of the Celtics is 24.6 years, while that of last year’s Cavaliers was 30.2 years.
-The only players in Boston with more experience than Irving are Gordon Hayward and Al Horford, which is a stark contrast to his seniority on Cleveland’s roster last season.
+The only players in Boston with more experience than Irving are forwards Gordon Hayward and Al Horford — a stark contrast to his seniority on Cleveland’s roster last season.

-The stage is primed for Irving to step into a leadership role.
-And playing without LeBron James certainly helps.
-Much of those abilities will be put to the test later down the road, but his college coach is already noticing significant improvement.
+The stage is primed for Irving to step into a leadership role (and playing without LeBron James certainly helps).
+Much of his abilities will be put to the test later down the road, but his college coach has already detected improvement.